LogtalkDotOrg/logtalk3/examples/NOTES.md

 Some examples may redefine objects already loaded from other examples.
 It might be necessary to restart Logtalk after playing with some examples.

-Some of the examples have been adapted from public available Prolog code or from known Prolog text books and are copyrighted by the respective authors.
+Some of the examples have been adapted from public Prolog code or from Prolog text books and are copyrighted by the respective authors.

 These are programming examples, meaning that you should study the source files to fully understand them.
-However, note that some examples main purpose is to illustrate general principles rather than being adequate, efficient solutions for deployment code.
+Note, however, that some examples main purpose is to illustrate general principles rather than being adequate, efficient solutions for deployment code.